Boran/docker-drupal/README.md

 # External database: MYSQL_HOST

 If MYSQL_HOST is set, mysql will not be installed in the container.
-In this case create the DB first on your server and set the environment variables MYSQL_DB MYSQL_USER DRUPAL_PASSWORD in addition to MYSQL_HOST.
+In this case create the DB first on your server and set the environment variables MYSQL_DATABASE MYSQL_USER DRUPAL_PASSWORD in addition to MYSQL_HOST.

 # No website: DRUPAL_NONE